HarryLe95/Functional_Reactive_GUI_Java/testing.md

 - Set filter bounds correctly.
 - Filter streamed data based on filter.
 - Automatically add and remove data in a time window.
+- Calculate distance based on events that satisfy constraints

 ## Test Setup:
 Using `GUITest.java` script, using the provided parameters in the constructor in